Brownfields financial tax incentive program

 - the use of existing infrastructure

-If a property is eligible for the program, the province can cancel all or a portion of the property owner’s education property taxes for up to 3 years.
+If a property is eligible for the program, the Province can cancel all or a portion of the property owner’s education property taxes for up to six years for business development and up to 10 years for residential development.
 Matching is proportional, so if a municipality cancels 50% of municipal property taxes to help the property owner, then the Province would consider cancelling 50% of the education portion of the property tax.

 Community Improvement Plan